SimonKmr/WI-CaCs/Janson-1993 notes.md

 #### Action types

 1. instrumental action
-	- success orientated
+	- success orientated, truth
-	- successfull, when accepted as true statement
+	- successful, when accepted as true statement
 	- describes a state of affairs

 2. strategic action